cthoyt/cthoyt.github.io/_posts/2025/2025-01-23-clinical-trials-data-modeling.md

    which nicely subclasses OBI's investigation class, but ERO has been abandoned and marked as deprecated in the OBO Foundry.
-5. The [Ontology for MicroRNA Target (OMIT)](https://bioregistry.io/omit) haphazardly imported all of MeSH at some point and has a term [Clinical Trial (OMIT:0016936)](https://www.ebi.ac.uk/ols4/ontologies/omit/classes/http%253A%252F%252Fpurl.obolibrary.org%252Fobo%252FOMIT_0016936).
+5. The [Ontology for MicroRNA Target (OMIT)](https://bioregistry.io/omit) haphazardly imported the entirety of MeSH and has a term [Clinical Trial (OMIT:0016936)](https://www.ebi.ac.uk/ols4/ontologies/omit/classes/http%253A%252F%252Fpurl.obolibrary.org%252Fobo%252FOMIT_0016936).
 6. The [Clinical Trials Ontology (CTO)](https://bioregistry.io/registry/cto) is an OBO Foundry ontology that nominally has the correct scope and has a term